greglnelson/react-hooks-typescript-tome/docs/5-complex/complex.md

 Given the open-ended nature of this application, you are being graded by a rubric.
 Completing more requirements will tend to get you more points, but so will writing tests.
 You also earn points for things like sketching the application and making up test data.

 Everyone will feel comfortable completing a different number of requirements, and have different amounts of time they can commit.
 We understand how this can be stressful and we appreciate your flexibility in approaching this activity the right way.
-Recognize that you can pass the course even if you are struggling to get started - you will be getting another attempt when we get to he Final Project, and there you will explicitly have a team, so things are likely to go more smoothly.
+Recognize that you can pass the course even if you are struggling with doing this on your own - you'll keep learning in your team project!

+For grading, doing 8 of the 14 requirements, with at least 3 automated tests per requirement, and submitting a complete mockup sketch, is enough to get 100% for this assignment.

 ### Sketch